codeigniter4/CodeIgniter4/user_guide_src/source/outgoing/localization.rst

 .. literalinclude:: localization/015.php

-You should be sure to read up on the MessageFormatter class and the underlying ICU formatting to get a better idea on what capabilities it has, like performing the conditional replacement, pluralization, and more.
-Both of the links provided earlier will give you an excellent idea as to the options available.
+You should be sure to read up on the `MessageFormatter <https://www.php.net/manual/en/class.messageformatter.php>`_ class and the underlying ICU formatting to get a better idea on what capabilities it has, like performing the conditional replacement, pluralization, and more.
+Both of the links provided previously (`Sitepoint <https://www.sitepoint.com/localization-demystified-understanding-php-intl/>`_, `official ICU docs <https://unicode-org.github.io/icu-docs/apidoc/released/icu4c/classMessageFormat.html#details>`_) will give you an excellent idea as to the options available.

 Specifying Locale
 -----------------